germanoeich/Latios-Framework-Add-Ons/~Contributors Documentation~/Creating a new add-on.md

-can request for a review over your code if you like, the main purpose of the pull request review and feedback will be to ensure your add-on conforms to the inert-by-default rule, and that there is sufficient documentation for a user to get started.
+can request for a review over your code if you like, the main purpose of the pull request review and feedback will be to ensure your add-on conforms to the inert-by-default rule, and that there is sufficient documentation for a user to get started (or specify it is still incomplete).
 Your pull request will not be accepted until it adheres to these two things.

 Once your pull request is accepted, others may start using the add-on, and may report bugs or other issues.
-Others may want to try and improve it with their own pull request.
+Others may also try and improve it with their own pull request.
 You will automatically be assigned all things related to the add-on and may be directly notified of them through one channel or another.
-For any pull request that involves changes to the add-on, you must approve the changes before they pull request will be accepted.
+For any pull request that involves changes to the add-on, you must approve the changes before the pull request will be accepted.
 If you are not responsive to any of these things after 30 days, the add-on will be assumed abandoned, and then anyone is allowed to make changes without your approval.